 Sections [3-11] 2.3-11 of this bill define relevant terms.
-Section 12 of this bill authorizes the Board of Regents of the University of Nevada , to the extent that money is available, to appoint researchers employed at an institution within the Nevada System of Higher Education to develop a climate survey on sexual misconduct.
-Section 13 of this bill authorizes the Board of Regents , to the extent that money is available, to require an institution within the System to conduct a climate survey on sexual misconduct and section 14 of this bill sets forth the duties of the Board of Regents regarding the climate survey.
+Section 12 of this bill creates the Task Force on Sexual Misconduct at Institutions of Higher Education and prescribes the membership of the Task Force.
+Section 13 of this bill [prescribes the duties of the Task Force.] which include, without limitation, developing a climate survey on sexual misconduct. authorizes the Board of Regents of the University of Nevada, to the extent money is available, to appoint researchers to develop a climate survey on sexual misconduct and prescribes the requirements of the climate survey.
+Section 14 of this bill authorizes the Board of Regents [of the University of Nevada], to the extent money is available, to require an institution within the Nevada System of Higher Education to conduct a climate survey on sexual misconduct, and section 15 of this bill sets forth the duties of the Board of Regents regarding the climate survey.

-Section 15 of this bill authorizes the Board of Regents to require an institution to meet certain requirements related to the grievance process of the institution.
+Section 16 of this bill authorizes the Board of Regents to require [an institution to meet] certain [requirements related to the grievance process] employees of [the] an institution [.] to receive annual training on topics related to sexual misconduct.

-Section 16 of this bill authorizes the Board of Regents to require an institution within the System to adopt a policy on sexual misconduct and sets forth certain requirements related to the adoption of the policy.
-Section 17 of this bill prescribes the information that must be included in a policy on sexual misconduct, if such a policy is required to be adopted by an institution.
+Section 17 of this bill authorizes the Board of Regents to require an institution within the System to adopt a policy on sexual misconduct and sets forth certain requirements related to the adoption of the policy.
+Section 18 of this bill prescribes the information that must be included in a policy on sexual misconduct, if such a policy is required to be adopted by an